AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

 so powerful they are able to drive the ball to the endzone every possession.**

 Reasonable predictions are data-driven.
-I scoured the internet for data, and ultimately the data below came from [pro-football-reference.com][pro-football- reference].^
+I scoured the internet for data, and ultimately the data below came from [pro-football-reference.com][pro-football-reference].^

 The evidence agrees with the theory offensive plays are gaining more yards per play than the year prior.
 This relationship has a high degree of statistical